pnp/cli-microsoft365/docs/manual/docs/cmd/spo/status.md

 ## Examples

+Show the information about the current connection to SharePoint Online

 ```sh
 spo status
 ```

-shows the information about the current connection to SharePoint Online